-Are There Wiccan Drug and Alcohol Rehab Options?
+Are There Wiccan Drug And Alcohol Rehab Options?

 As is the case with members of all religions, sometimes practitioners of Wicca suffer from addiction.
 Although this disease causes a great deal of pain and hardship for those who experience it and their families, recovery is possible.
-Luckily, there are a number of Wiccan drug and alcohol rehab options available, along with many non-Wiccan programs that provide first-class care to Wiccans.
+Luckily, there are a number of Wiccan drug and alcohol rehab options available, along with many non-Wiccan programs that provide treatment to Wiccans.

 What Is Wicca?

 Wicca is a modern Pagan religion that honors a tradition of Witchcraft, which is a spiritual system that encourages learning and an understanding of the earth and nature.
 Wicca is recognized as a religion in many countries.
 Paganism is an umbrella term for any non-Abrahamic religion, usually originating from Western Europe.
 Wiccans believe there is a higher power defined as One or All, but it does not rule over the universe because it is the universe.